learn-co-curriculum/phase-1-array-foreach-method/README.md

 In this case, we're directly updating employees in the original object, rather than creating a new object with the modifications (in which case we'd use `map` instead).
 The employee, `e`, is updated as a _side-effect_ of running `forEach`.
-The only clue that helps us guess what the `forEach` is doing is that the programmer "wrapped" it inside of a helpfully-named function name.
+The only clue that helps us guess what the `forEach` is doing here is that the programmer "wrapped" it inside of a helpfully-named function name.

 ## Conclusion